knoxa/knoxa.github.io/debate/ai/technical.md

 ## Argument mining
 One aspect of this is NLP directed at constructed argument maps.
 Another aspect is NLP aimed at claims in multiple arguments to work out their relationships: Are they the same?
 Do they agree?
 Are they contradictory?

-## Issues

-* **RDF Identifiers** - Unless I need to refer to them later, I'm using blank node identifiers for I-nodes and S-nodes.
-I construct these using the XSL generate-id() function.
-They will be unique within the scope of one XHTML document, but not necessarily between documents.
-This can cause problems when merging the generated AIF by simply concatenating the TTL files.
-I need to generate URIs for everything, or load fragments into separate RDF models and merge those.
-I can force the latter point by saving fragment as RDF-XML (so simple concatenation is not an option).